Yusko0o/Yusko0o/README.md

 ## Hi there ! 🗼 I'm Kilian a self-thaught programmer oriented in back-end !

-I like to build small projects or learn about computer sciences
+I like to build small projects or learn about computer sciences/engineering

 I'm very intersted about what's behind the scenes and cybersecurity

-My main techs are c++, python, html, css, flask and raylib
+My main techs are c++, python, html, css, js, flask, node.js

 I'm a big leetcode enjoyer but might not be the best at it